drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### d) Maximum slew rate and bandwidth

-For an OP AMP, speed can be described by its bandwidth or gain bandwidth product (GBP) and by its maximum slew (V/μs) It is possible to have a very large bandwidth, but be limited by the maximum slew.
+For an Op Amp, speed can be described by its bandwidth or gain bandwidth product (GBP) and by its maximum slew (V/μs) It is possible to have a very large bandwidth, but be limited by the maximum slew.
 For example, the LT1167, can support a gain of 1 with a 1MHZ bandwidth, but its maximum slew is 1.2V/μs.
 The ADA4510 has a 10MHz gain bandwidth product, and its maximum slew rate is 19V/μs.